-Vedi town is one of the main cities of Ararat Region.
-It is located on the right bank of Vedi river which flows through the city and at the western part of the fertile Ararat plain.
-The town has an average height of 900 meters above sea level an has extremely cold, snowy winters.
+Vedi is one of the main towns of the Ararat Region.
+It is located on the right bank of the Vedi river which flows through the city and is at the western part of the fertile Ararat plain.
+The town has an average height of 900 meters above sea level.
+The winters are extremely cold and snowy.

 The city is 35 km south of the capital Yerevan and 18 km southeast of Artashat.
-The Goravan semi-desert makes a natural border at the south of the town and the Urts mountains form the natural borders of Vedi from the north.
+The Goravan semi-desert makes a natural border in the south of the town and the Urts mountains form natural borders of Vedi from the north.

 The name of the city is derived from the Arabic word "wadi" which means valley.
-The previous name of the city was Viti, Veti, but in 1946 it was renamed Vedi as because in 1963 the city got a status of an urban settlement.
+The former name of the city was Viti, Veti, but in 1946 it was renamed Vedi and in 1963 the city got a status of an urban settlement.

-In the surroundings of the memorial, you will see another monument dedicated to the victims of Second World War.
+There is a monument dedicated to the victims of the Armenian Genocide.
+Its design reminds of the Tsitsernakaberd Memorial in Yerevan.
+Not far from the Genocide memorial, you will see another monument dedicated to the victims of World War II.

-During the 1930s a house of culture was opened.
-In 2013 a new palace was built including the town's theatre and other cultural faculties.
-The theatre has its own group (1950), folk instruments ensemble (1977), dance group, brass band, and children's orchestra.
+In 2013 a new palace was built Vedi which includes the town's theatre and other cultural institutions.
+The theatre has its own group (since 1950), folk instruments ensemble (since 1977), dance group, brass band, and children's orchestra.
 The Paruyr Sevak public library of Vedi has been working since 1935.
 The town has also a school of music and a school of art.

 Khor Virap monastery is located in Ararat region near Lusarat town.
 This monastery is considered to be Armenian famous sanctuary and pilgrimage.Read More